 Since coming to NPR, Loren has been a key decision maker on strategies of all kinds – from identifying new business opportunities to developing organizational plans to guiding NPR's work to become a best in class employer.
 Loren is recognized both inside NPR and across the public radio system for her deep commitment to public media and her rare ability to both set and execute vision, turning aspirations into measurable outcomes.

-Mayor most recently served as NPR's Senior Vice President of Strategy at NPR.
-In that role, Mayor worked across the organization and with NPR's Board of Directors to develop NPR's strategic plan, which focuses on four strategic priorities: create exceptional content; expand, diversify, and engage our audiences; collaborate; and grow net revenues.
+She previously served as COO.
+Prior to COO, Mayor was NPR's Senior Vice President of Strategy at NPR.
+In that role, Mayor worked across the organization and with NPR's Board of Directors to develop NPR's strategic plan.

 Mayor joined NPR in 2012.
 Previously she held the role of Vice President of Strategy and Ventures at PBS, where she had served since 2008.
 There she led long-term and annual strategic planning, media strategy, and corporate partnerships.